pkErbynn/StatlerWaldorfCorp.LocationService/src/StatlerWaldorfCorp.LocationService/note.md

-﻿Below is a README.md documentation created for page 78-80 clarification.
----
+﻿
 # Setting up Communication Between Containers in Docker

 This guide explains how to establish communication between a .NET application (specifically, `locationservice`), environment variables, and a local PostgreSQL Docker server.

+Below is a README.md documentation created for **page 78-80** clarification.

 ## Prerequisites